 Revenue Recognition Explained

 In essence, revenue recognition looks to answer when a business has actually earned its money.
 Typically, revenue is recognized after the performance obligations are considered fulfilled, and the dollar amount is easily measurable to the company.
-A performance obligation is the promise to provide a “distinct” good or service to a customer.
-On the surface, it may seem simple, but a performance obligation being considered fulfilled can vary based on a variety of factors.
+A performance obligation is the promise to provide a “distinct” good or service to a customer, and are considered key components of a transaction.
+On the surface, it may seem simple, but determining what constitutes a transaction can require more time and analysis than one might expect.
+In order to accurately recognize revenue, companies must pay attention to the five steps and ensure they are interpreting them correctly.
+Fortunately, the FASB and IASB joined forces to outline the Five-Step Model—more on this later.

 Why Is Revenue Recognition Important?

 Proper revenue recognition is imperative because it relates directly to the integrity of a company’s financial reporting.
 The intent of the guidance around revenue recognition is to standardize the revenue policies used by companies.
-This standardization allows external entities — like analysts and investors — to easily compare the income statements of different companies in the same industry.
+This standardization allows external entities—like analysts and investors—to easily compare the income statements of different companies in the same industry.
 Because revenue is one of the most important measures used by investors to assess a company’s performance, it is crucial that financial statements be consistent and credible.

-Conditions for revenue recognition differ based on a company’s geography, business model, whether it is a public or private entity, its bank, investors and numerous other factors.
+Conditions for revenue recognition differ based on a company’s geography, business model, whether it is a public or private entity, its bank, investors, and numerous other factors.
 Public companies within the U.S. are required to follow GAAP standards.
 While private companies are not technically required to adhere to GAAP, they may find it necessary for financing and expansion opportunities.

-IFRS Reporting Standards Criteria
+IFRS Reporting Standards Criteria for Revenue Recognition

 - Risk and rewards have been transferred from seller to the buyer.

-- Seller has no control over goods sold.
+- Seller loses control over goods sold.

 - The collection of payment from goods or services is reasonably assured.